 The Director of the Master of Arts in Education determines which courses will be accepted for graduate credit for the M.A.Ed.
-No more than twelve hours of transfer credit will be accepted toward the M.A.Ed. degree requirements.
+No more than six hours of transfer credit will be accepted from institutions other than Marietta College.
+All hours transferred to the M.A.Ed. degree program must be consistent and fit the individual student's degree plan.